Nanoscale magnetometry of a synthetic three-dimensional spin texture: Results and discussions

 Our vector-field maps are in good agreement with micromagnetic simulations.
 Figures \ref{Fig:odmr}(d)-(f) show images obtained from micromagnetic simulation of the stray field components \commt{(see methods and section 11 in SI)} at a distance of 75 nm from the sample surface, in the range of the estimated $d_{\text{NV}}$.
+The sensitivity of the extracted DW position to the experimental uncertainty in $d_{\text{NV}}$ can be evaluated by comparing the simulated stray field maps at heights of 36 nm and 75 nm.
+We find that varying the NV-sample distance within this range results in a change of approximately 3 nm in the absolute DW position, corresponding to a relative sensitivity of $\sim$ 8\% with respect to the total variation in $d_{\text{NV}}$.
+This value depends on the specific position of the profile used to extract the DW position; nevertheless, the variation is expected to remain of the same order even with a more rigorous statistical analysis.
 From the simulations we observed stray magnetic field of approximately $\pm$ 12 mT.
 The absolute values of the stray field are higher than the experimental values, suggesting that the magnetic parameters used to initially define the simulated structure need to be optimized as well as the determination of the NV-sample distance.
 However, the simulated and experimental stray-field maps are qualitatively in good agreement with the stray field values in the same order of magnitude, meaning that the remanent relaxed state achieved in the simulation can describe the magnetic texture of the multilayered SAF.
 Particularly, \commt{the granularity inducing a non-compensated magnetization on the AF domains is also reproduced in the simulated images.
 The FM domains along the stripe between the two AF domains are also well reproduced by the micromagnetic simulation.
 To visualize the domain structure in a 2D image, Figure \ref{Fig:odmr}(h) displays a transparent overlap of the simulated OOP magnetization of the top and second FM blocks (see section 11 in SI)}.
 The FM domains around the DWs are formed due to an alternating left and right lateral shift $\delta$ between DWs in adjacent FM blocks, leading to a vertical alignment of the magnetic moments along the stacks and giving rise to a 3D spin texture as illustrated in the inset.
 This lateral shift has been previously reported as driven by the dipolar interaction against the AF-exchange interaction between the FM blocks with a periodic reversal of the FM cores to minimize the magnetostatic energy produced around the DWs, and with a \commt{constant DW-shift of $\delta \approx 20$ nm along the FM stripe between AF domains for a multilayered structure with $X=6$ and $N=4$. \cite{Hellwig2003-prl}} In another study, Kiselev \emph{et al.} \cite{Kiselev2010} describe, \commt{within their micromagnetic model,} that the DW-shift configuration cannot be stabilized only by the interplay between the magnetostatic and the AF-exchange interaction.
 The stability depends also on DW pinning (grain boundaries, defects or inhomogeneities) that give rise to nucleation sites for one-dimensional FM stripes with fixed width (DW-shift).
 Remarkably, in the ODMR vector field maps, \commt{the periodic modulation of the stray field as a consequence of the DW-shift that reduce the magnetostatic energy} is quantitatively and spatially resolved in both the experimental and the simulated IP field maps in Figure \ref{Fig:odmr} (see black arrows).
 Additionally, the observed granularity or inhomogeneity can favor the stabilization of DW shifts through the DW pinning. \commt{We found that the lateral DW-shift is non-uniform along the FM stripes}, it varies in the range $\delta \approx 0-40$ nm (see section 11 in SI), generating FM domain cores with different nanometer sizes and wave-shaped DWs.